360pinmi/omniauth-eleme-oauth2/README.md

 end
 ```

-You can now access the OmniAuth Wechat OAuth2 URL: `/auth/eleme`
+You can now access the OmniAuth Eleme OAuth2 URL: `/auth/eleme`

 ## Configuration